Overview

 • Apple is white and could be red

-• Score could look better
+• Score display could look better

 • Game speed could have more steps